-Created by the Office of Research on Women's Health (ORWH), the Building Interdisciplinary Research Careers in Women's Health (BIRCWH, pronounced "birch") is a mentored career-development program designed to connect junior faculty, known as BIRCWH Scholars, to senior faculty with shared interest in women's health and sex differences research.
-Since the program was created in 2000, more than 700 junior faculty have been part of the BIRCWH career development training from ORWH and its partners among the NIH institutes and centers.
+Created by the Office of Research on Women's Health (ORWH) in partnership with NIH Institutes, Centers and Offices (ICO), the Building Interdisciplinary Research Careers in Women's Health (BIRCWH, pronounced "birch") is a mentored career-development program designed to connect junior faculty, known as BIRCWH Scholars, to senior faculty with shared interest in women's health and sex differences research.
+Since the program was created in 2000, more than 750 junior faculty have been part of the BIRCWH career development training from ORWH and its partners among the NIH Institutes and Centers.
 There are 19 active BIRCWH programs.
-ORWH and the NIH Institutes and Centers contribute over $10 million per year to support this career development program.
+ORWH and the NIH Institutes and Centers contribute over $15 million per year to support this career development program.

 About BIRCWH

-To be eligible for the BIRCWH program, junior faculty—men and women—must have recently completed clinical training or postdoctoral fellowship and must plan to conduct interdisciplinary basic, translational, behavioral, clinical, and/or health-services research relevant to women's health.
+To be eligible for the BIRCWH program as a BIRCWH scholar, junior faculty—men and women—must have recently completed clinical training or postdoctoral fellowship and must plan to conduct interdisciplinary basic, translational, behavioral, clinical, and/or health-services research relevant to women's health.
 Most BIRCWH Scholars move on to obtain independent NIH grant funding after their participation in the BIRCWH program.
+Starting FY 2023, the BIRCWH program has expanded to include BIRCWH trainees who are post-doctoral fellows or instructor-level faculty.

 Interested in getting involved or learning more about the BIRCWH program?
-Please reach out to Dr. Lisa Begg at beggl@od.nih.gov.
+Please reach out to ORWH at ORWHCareers@nih.gov

 A map of the locations of current BIRCWH programs